-There was no access for inspection to the foundations or behind wall linings.
+There was no access for inspection to behind wall linings, or to the roof space or foundations.
 The drainage system was not open to inspection.

 High levels of Radon gas have been recorded in areas of Orkney.
-No tests were carried out to detect the levels of gas in the property.

 Sectional diagram showing elements of a typical house